The Jean-Marie Tjibaou Cultural Center, New Caledonia

 Program of activities

-Detail of the wooden facades of the hut-like pavilions; picture by David takes photos
+Detail of the wooden facades of the hut-like pavilions; photo by David takes photos

-Views of the center from the lagoon and from the north; photos Gérard
+Views of the center from the lagoon and the north; photos Gérard

 Cover image: the Jean-Marie Tjibaou Cultural Center in Nouméa, New Caledonia; photo Gérard.